DineshRamachandran/Modeldeployment-Azure-AWSEC2-GoogleCloud-Heroku/README.md

 Salary prediction

-Prediction the salary based on experience.
+Predicting the salary based on experience.
 Used Regression model since label is continous.